 In the present environment, the LC concept has lost its relevance.
 Shareholders now see it as the blockage of their funds.
-Majority of share issue nowadays is at very less par value (such as $0.01) or no par value at all.
-In case, there is no par value and the laws also do not make it mandatory, then shareholders normally need to invest a set amount of legal capital.
+The majority of share issue nowadays is at very less par value (such as $0.01) or no par value at all.
+In case there is no par value, and the laws also do not make it mandatory, then shareholders normally need to invest a set amount of legal capital.

-Also, a majority of common stock nowadays do not offer dividends.
+Also, a majority of common stocks nowadays do not offer dividends.
 However, the dividend is still common in the case of preference shares.
-So, for the purpose of preference dividend companies need to declare the par value of the preference shares.
+So, for the purpose of preference dividend, companies need to declare the par value of the preference shares.
 Thus, in such a case, a company usually reports the par value of the preference shares as its legal capital.

 Minimum Legal Capital